fakenzer/fcj-workshop/content/Create-EventBridge/_index.md

 rate(1 day)
 ```

-- Runs every 24 hours from the first creation
+- Runs every 24 hours from the first time it was created

 ##### Step 5: Configure Target